zhehaowang/zhehao.me/book-notes/ml101/ml.io.md

 ```
 Where `(x, y)` is the dataset containing many labeled examples, `y` is the label `(0, 1)` and `y'` is the predicted label (between 0 and 1).

+So given a vector `X`, we would pass it through a linear layer first using coefficients learned via logistic regression (i.e. minimizing LogLoss), then pass the resulting value through sigmoid function (no further parameterization).

 Regularization is extremely important in logistic regression modeling.
 Without regularization, the asymptotic nature of logistic regression would keep driving loss towards 0 in high dimensions.
 Consequently, most logistic regression models use regularization to dampen model complexity.

+### Classification

+Metric: accuracy (percentage of cases you classified right)

+Possible problem: imbalance (predicting ad click throughrate, like one over ten thousand.
+A biased model with zero features and just return false would have a really high accuracy.)
+* To help with this, we split accuracy into true/false positive/negative.
+* precision: true_positive / all_positive_predictions (did the model cry wolf too often)
+* recall: true_positive / all_actual_predictions (did it miss any wolves)